lokalized/lokalized-java/CONTRIBUTING.md

 </settings>
 ```

-You can then push to Maven central:
+You can then push to Maven Central:

 ```
 $ mvn clean deploy -Prelease -Dgpg.passphrase=YOUR_PASSPHRASE
 ```

+The release profile is only needed when publishing signed release artifacts.
+Normal contributor builds should use `mvn clean verify` and do not require Central Portal or GPG credentials.